in28minutes/java-cheat-sheet/README.md

 - Garbage Collection is a name given to automatic memory management in Java.
 Aim of Garbage Collection is to Keep as much of heap available (free) for the program as possible.
 JVM removes objects on the heap which no longer have references from the heap.

 #### Garbage Collection Example
-LetÕs say the below method is called from a function.
+Let's say the below method is called from a function.

 ```
 void method(){